danielkucera/esp-arduino-ebus/README.md

       "key": "01",                       // unique key of command "name": "outdoor/temperature",     // mqtt topic below "values/" "read_cmd": "fe070009",            // read command as vector of "ZZPBSBNNDBx"
-      "unit": "°C",                      // unit of the interested part "active": false,                   // active sending of command "interval": 0,                     // minimum interval between two commands in seconds "master": true,                    // value of interest is in master or slave part
+      "active": false,                   // active sending of command "interval": 0,                     // minimum interval between two commands in seconds "master": true,                    // value of interest is in master or slave part